© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Two bowl barrows on Conygar Hill is a scheduled monument protected by Historic England under reference 1017270.
 View the official record →

-Two bowl barrows on Conygar Hill is a Neolithic or Bronze Age funerary monument located in Dorset, England.
+Two bowl barrows on Conygar Hill is a pair of Bronze Age funerary monuments located in Dorset.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017270.

 Two bowl barrows on Conygar Hill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017270.